sinasab/dotfiles/README.md

 ### Install

-TODO

-- apply hack font to os
-- Map Mouse Button 5 to open Missino Control

-Run this for some macos system config:
+Run this for some automated macos system config:

 ```bash
 $ ./setup/macos/index.sh
 ```

-### Other
+Then some manual MacOS tweaks

+- apply hack font to os
+- Map Mouse Button 5 to open Mission Control
-- remap caps lock, stuff like that TODO
+- remap caps lock to ctrl

 ### References